saylordotorg/course_polsc303/Unit05.md

+---
+layout: default
+title: "POLSC303: Feminist Politics"
+course_description: "An introduction to feminist political thought, examining how feminists have reacted to and shaped conventional political theory.
+Discusses the 'waves' of feminism that have characterized feminist political theory and assesses the changing role of gender in contemporary public life."
+next: ../Unit06
+previous: ../Unit04
+---
 **Unit 5: Current Topics in Feminist Politics** <span id="5"></span> *In this last unit of the course, we explore topics that inform and energize current feminist approaches to politics both in the U.S. and